-More than 30 years ago as an active teenager, I began to take a serious interest in health, exercise and nutrition.
+It was more than 30 years ago now, as an active, but anxious teenager, that I became conscious and interested in health.
 Why?
 Because like most other people who begin these types of quests, I never really felt 100% and I wanted to feel better.

 Finding the “guru”